5 transferable skills you learn in a waiting staff job

 1. Become the ultimate team player

-Teamwork is dream work, there’s no I in team, many hands make light work – we’ve all heard expressions like these about the power of teamwork but have you ever stopped and wondered how working in a team can boost your career?
+Teamwork makes the dream work, there’s no I in team, many hands make light work.
+We’ve all heard expressions like these about the power of teamwork but have you ever stopped and wondered how working in a team can boost your career?
 With 125 years under our belt, we know a thing or two about teamwork.

 You’ll come together with fellow waiters and waitresses as well as kitchen assistants, head chefs and general managers.

-So, not only do you improve your peer-to-peer teamwork skills, from collaboration to delegation, but you learn to work alongside people in different roles and broaden your horizons by learning from people with different backgrounds, making you the ultimate team player.
+So, not only do you improve your peer-to-peer teamwork skills, from collaboration to delegation, but you learn to work alongside people in different roles.
+You will broaden your horizons by learning from people with different backgrounds, making you the ultimate team player.

-Whether working in a Harvester, the nation’s family favourite, or a bustling O’Neills with an electric atmosphere, waiting team members have to think on their feet.
-Customer service can be unpredictable but polishing your active listening skills will often save the day.
+Whether working in a Harvester, the nation’s family favourite, or a bustling O’Neills with an electric atmosphere, as a waiting team member, you will have to think on your feet.
+Customer service can be unpredictable but polishing your active listening skills will often save the day and help you dazzle your guests

-There’s no denying that working as a waiter or waitress teaches you how to always deliver.
+There’s no denying that working as a waiter or waitress teaches you how to always deliver and even step up as a crisis hero.
 In a bustling pub or restaurant, you’ve got to think on your feet.
 Responding to unexpected challenges will help give you the skills to manage each and every situation that’s thrown at you.

 Waiting team members learn early on how to manage all possible situations, whether it’s tracking down a missing drink or talking guests through a more serious emergency.